- 1. Introduction and Overview

 The College undertakes an annual cull of unidentifiable bicycles and will not accept responsibility for the removal of any unregistered bicycle.

-The narrow streets of central Cambridge present considerable problems and dangers for cyclists.
-Every year there are serious or fatal accidents involving cyclists in the city.
+Cycling can be dangerous and the narrow streets of Cambridge can be a challenge for cyclists.
 You are strongly advised to purchase a suitable helmet and to wear it whenever you cycle.
 Cyclists must also comply with all the relevant legal requirements; brakes and lights should be in good working order.
 The police regularly fine students caught without lights.
-The practice of cyclists ignoring red traffic lights is both dangerous and likely to attract the attention of the police.
 At all times you should cycle carefully and with due care and consideration for other road users and pedestrians.

 In order to encourage the use of cycle helmets and lights, the JCR has a subsidy scheme, whereby you can claim £10 off the purchase of a helmet.
-(This is restricted to one refund per person, unless an existing helmet is damaged in an accident.)
-To claim, write your name on the shop receipt and place it in the JCR Treasurer’s pigeonhole.
-You can also claim a refund of £5 against the purchase of a single light, or £10 in the case of a set of front and rear lights (one front/rear lights subsidy per person).
-For further information on cycling in Cambridge see the following links: CamCycle and a cycleway map of Cambridge and the surrounding area.
+(One refund per person, unless an existing helmet is damaged in an accident.)
+To claim, write your name on the shop receipt and give it to the JCR Treasurer.
+You can also claim a refund of £5 against the purchase of a single light, or £10 in the case of a set of front and rear lights (one subsidy per person).
+For further information on cycling in Cambridge see the CamCycle web site; and a cycleway map of Cambridge and the surrounding area.

 8.4.2 Cars and Motorcycles